Age: 94 years old

 Financial Resources: SS & Teacher’s Pension

-May 2018, Anne requested assistance from a home health agency after her most recent hospital discharge.
-Part of her service request was tax preparation assistance as her taxes had not been filed and her previous CPA was no longer in business.
+May 2018, After her most recent hospital discharge Anne requested assistance from a home health agency.
+As her taxes had not been filed and her previous CPA was no longer in business, part of her service request was tax preparation assistance.
 The home health agency referred her to Senior Checks & Balances (SCB) for guidance.

-After an introductory phone call with a Senior Checks & Balances advisor and the initial in-home assessment, a work plan and calendar were laid out that Anne was comfortable moving forward with.
+After an introductory phone call with a Senior Checks & Balances advisor and an initial in-home assessment, a work plan and calendar were established that Anne was comfortable with.
+The work plan included:

 - Two sessions per week @ two hours each for two weeks

 - Daily activity logs for Anne to review

 - Filing system to organize documentation based on the following headers:

 o Healthcare spending/expenses

 o Real estate/tax info

 Over the course of the sessions, Anne & her SCB advisor were able to capture and organize her 2017 tax documents, relevant receipts and other documentation.
 For those items not available or misplaced, SCB worked as Anne’s agent to obtain copies in a timely manner.
 Once the tax package was complete, SCB introduced Anne to a trusted CPA who worked directly with the IRS, on her behalf, to have penalties reduced, based on medical exemption and file her return.